[Originally published at The New Ledger, May 2010; edited for brevity in October 2017]

 There are now 18,000 North Korean defectors living in South Korea.
 Among these, several thousand could be trained to as judges, administrators, policemen, military officers, and technocrats to assume key positions in a post-Kim Jong Il North Korea, and to lead those North Koreans who will be prepared to accept and assist a new Korean government.
 If North Korea is to be a stable and functioning democracy ten years from now, it will need the combined support of these exiles, American and Japanese capital, South Korea’s ingenuity and drive, and the courage and vision that lies latent among the North Koreans themselves.

 Mr. Jefferson argued that when a government becomes destructive of the ends of life, liberty, and the pursuit of happiness, it is the right of the people to alter or abolish it.
 His words are as compelling when applied to North Korea as they have ever been in any other place and time.
-I am not such an American exceptionalist that I would deny the North Korean people to alter or abolish a system that culls the expendable, murders the independent-minded, and wounds the survivors.
-And it so happens that the interest of the North Korean people undeniably aligns with our own.
+I am not such an American exceptionalist that I would deny the North Korean people the right to alter or abolish a system that culls the expendable, murders the independent-minded, and wounds the survivors.
+And it so happens that the interests of the North Korean people undeniably align with our own.